altimmons/LangNotes/WindowsAdmin.md

 That's let me watch/convert from most video and audio formats, convert/extract/build pdf files, ...
 If VS would only add one thing.....tell the actual DLL that was not found when it reports a DLL or one of its dependencies could not be loaded........................
 The OS has the information since it could not find/load the DLL and should have a way to report it back to VS in debug mode.....

+### FOR Command

+Runs a specified command for each file in a set of files.

+`FOR %variable IN (set) DO command [command-parameters]`

+  `%variable`  Specifies a single letter replaceable parameter.
+  `(set)`      Specifies a set of one or more files.
+Wildcards may be used.
+  `command`    Specifies the command to carry out for each file.
+  `command-parameters` Specifies parameters or switches for the specified command.

+To use the FOR command in a batch program, specify %%variable instead of %variable.
+Variable names are case sensitive, so %i is different from %I.

+If Command Extensions are enabled, the following additional forms of the FOR command are supported:

+`FOR /D %variable IN (set) DO command [command-parameters]`

+    If set contains wildcards, then specifies to match against directory names instead of file names.

+`FOR /R [[drive:]path] %variable IN (set) DO command [command-parameters]`

+    Walks the directory tree rooted at [drive:]path, executing the FOR statement in each directory of the tree.
+If no directory specification is specified after /R then the current directory is assumed.
+If set is just a single period (.) character then it will just enumerate the directory tree.

+      FOR /L %variable IN (start,step,end) DO command [command-parameters]

+The set is a sequence of numbers from start to end, by step amount.
+So (1,1,5) would generate the sequence 1 2 3 4 5 and (5,-1,1) would  generate the sequence (5 4 3 2 1)

+    FOR /F ["options"] %variable IN (file-set) DO command [command-parameters] FOR /F ["options"] %variable IN ("string") DO command [command-parameters] FOR /F ["options"] %variable IN ('command') DO command [command-parameters]

+or, if usebackq option present:

+    FOR /F ["options"] %variable IN (file-set) DO command [command-parameters] FOR /F ["options"] %variable IN ('string') DO command [command-parameters] FOR /F ["options"] %variable IN (`command`) DO command [command-parameters]

+file-set is one or more file names.
+Each file is opened, read and processed before going on to the next file in file-set.

+Processing consists of reading in the file, breaking it up into individual lines of text and then parsing each line into zero or more tokens.
+The body of the for loop is then called with the variable value(s) set to the found token string(s).
+By default, `/F` passes the first blank separated token from each line of each file.
+Blank lines are skipped.
+You can override the default parsing behavior by specifying the optional "options" parameter.
+This is a quoted string which contains one or more keywords to specify different parsing options.

+The keywords are:

+        `eol=c`           - specifies an end of line comment character (just one) `skip=n`          - specifies the number of lines to skip at the beginning of the file.
+        `delims=xxx `     - specifies a delimiter set.
+This replaces the default delimiter set of space and tab.
+        `tokens=x,y,m-n`  - specifies which tokens from each line are to be passed to the for body for each iteration.
+        This will cause additional variable names to be allocated.
+The m-n form is a range, specifying the mth through the nth tokens.
+If the last character in the tokens= string is an asterisk, then an additional variable is allocated and receives the remaining text on the line after the last token parsed.
+        `usebackq` - specifies that the new semantics are in force, where a back quoted string is executed as a command and a single quoted string is a literal string command and allows the use of double quotes to quote file names in file-set.

+    Some examples might help:

+FOR /F "eol=; tokens=2,3* delims=, " %i in (myfile.txt) do @echo %i %j %k

+    would parse each line in myfile.txt, ignoring lines that begin with a semicolon, passing the 2nd and 3rd token from each line to the for body, with tokens delimited by commas and/or spaces.
+Notice the for body statements reference %i to get the 2nd token, %j to get the 3rd token, and %k to get all remaining tokens after the 3rd.
+For file names that contain spaces, you need to quote the filenames with double quotes.
+In order to use double quotes in this manner, you also need to use the usebackq option, otherwise the double quotes will be interpreted as defining a literal string to parse.

+    %i is explicitly declared in the for statement and the %j and %k are implicitly declared via the tokens= option.
+You can specify up to 26 tokens via the tokens= line, provided it does not cause an attempt to declare a variable higher than the letter 'z' or 'Z'.
+    Remember, FOR variables are single-letter, case sensitive, global, and you can't have more than 52 total active at any one time.

+    You can also use the FOR /F parsing logic on an immediate string, by making the file-set between the parenthesis a quoted string, using single quote characters.
+It will be treated as a single line of input from a file and parsed.

+    Finally, you can use the FOR /F command to parse the output of a command.
+You do this by making the file-set between the parenthesis a back quoted string.
+It will be treated as a command line, which is passed to a child CMD.EXE and the output is captured into memory and parsed as if it was a file.
+So the following
+    example:

+      FOR /F "usebackq delims==" %i IN (`set`) DO @echo %i

+    would enumerate the environment variable names in the current environment.

+In addition, substitution of FOR variable references has been enhanced.
+You can now use the following optional syntax:

+    %~I         - expands %I removing any surrounding quotes (")
+    %~fI        - expands %I to a fully qualified path name
+    %~dI        - expands %I to a drive letter only
+    %~pI        - expands %I to a path only
+    %~nI        - expands %I to a file name only
+    %~xI        - expands %I to a file extension only
+    %~sI        - expanded path contains short names only
+    %~aI        - expands %I to file attributes of file
+    %~tI        - expands %I to date/time of file
+    %~zI        - expands %I to size of file
+    %~$PATH:I   - searches the directories listed in the PATH environment variable and expands %I to the fully qualified name of the first one found.
+                   If the environment variable name is not defined or the file is not found by the search, then this modifier expands to the empty string

+The modifiers can be combined to get compound results:

+    %~dpI       - expands %I to a drive letter and path only
+    %~nxI       - expands %I to a file name and extension only
+    %~fsI       - expands %I to a full path name with short names only
+    %~dp$PATH:I - searches the directories listed in the PATH environment variable for %I and expands to the drive letter and path of the first one found.
+    %~ftzaI     - expands %I to a DIR like output line

+In the above examples %I and PATH can be replaced by other valid values.
+The %~ syntax is terminated by a valid FOR variable name.
+Picking upper case variable names like %I makes it more readable and avoids confusion with the modifiers, which are not case sensitive.

 ### Command Line Commands